 Dean also noted that the AIPAC “has pretty much been defeated on this.
 They didn’t have their votes.”

 The White House has repeatedly announced that it is against fresh sanctions while the talks are under way.

-Posted by Jim W. Dean on February 18, 2014, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Foreign Policy, Government, Legislation, Politics.
+Posted by Jim W. Dean, Managing Editor on February 18, 2014, With 3000 Reads Filed under Civil Liberties & Freedom, Corruption, Foreign Policy, Government & Politics, Legislation.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.